luisDVA/luisdva.github.io/_posts/2024-04-24-reduce-tree.md

         <figcaption>nice!</figcaption>
 </figure>

 If we want to label the genera using `geom_cladelab` instead, we can use `reduce2` and some nice anonymous formula notation.
-After that some minor tweaks to the space to let the labels show.
+After that add some minor tweaks to the space to let the labels show.

 {% highlight r %}
 purrr::reduce2(